MESAHub/mesa/docs/source/using_mesa/best_practices.rst

 valuable source of examples and a good first stop when setting up a new problem with MESA.
 Looking at the test suite inlists is a quick way to familiarize yourself with the set of options relevant to your problem.
-More information is available on :ref:`how to use a test suite case as a starting point for your own work directory <test_suite:Test suite>`.
+More information is available on :ref:`how to use a test suite case as a starting point for your own work directory <test_suite:Test Suite>`.

 You should always perform some sort of convergence study to ensure that your results are not sensitive to the time or mass resolution of your models.
 Please note, and this is very important, that MESA defaults will generally NOT be optimal or even acceptable for your particular science cases.
-It is the user’s responsibility to ensure that the MESA options and controls they choose are appropriate for the physics they want to study.
+It is the user's responsibility to ensure that the MESA options and controls they choose are appropriate for the physics they want to study.
 This will usually require appropriate testing and critical analysis of the models obtained.